HuskyHacks/O-Course/README.md

 # O-Course
 A simple web application vulnerability lab made for the HackerOne Veterans day event

+# Warning
+**This is an intentionally vulnerable application!
+Do not host this on an internet facing server!**

 # Setup

 - cd /opt